 Doctors do not know what causes multiple myeloma, but researchers have identified that specific factors may increase a person’s risk of developing multiple myeloma.
 These include:

-- Most patients with myeloma are diagnosed after age 65 and the disease is rare in people younger than 35.
+- Most people with multiple myeloma are diagnosed after age 65 and the disease is rare in people younger than 35.

-- Studies have found that a person's risk of multiple myeloma may be higher if a close relative had the disease.
+- Studies have found that a person's risk of multiple myeloma may be higher if a first degree relative had the disease.

 - MGUS is a benign condition in which abnormal plasma cells make M proteins.
 Usually, there are no symptoms, and the abnormal level of M protein is found with a blood test.

 - The risk of multiple myeloma is highest among African Americans and lowest among Asian Americans.
 Men are more commonly diagnosed with this type of cancer than women.